TerraMA2/bdqueimadas/README.md

 Below we show the list of third-party softwares and its versions that you need to run BDQueimadas:

-- **Apache (Mandatory):** BDQueimadas run on the Apache HTTP Server.
+- **Apache (Mandatory):** BDQueimadas runs on the Apache HTTP Server.
 You will need to have it installed in order to run BDQueimadas.
 Make sure to have at least version 2.4 installed.
 You can download it from: https://httpd.apache.org.